 Management tools are always used to assist business owners to manage their small and medium-sized businesses including accounting tools, finance tools, and performance management.

 Accounting tools are used to record and report those companies’ financial information.
 Finance tools play a role in helping business owners forecast production output.
 Potential sales, and the amount of external financing needed for business operations.
 In cases where managers need to gauge the effectiveness and efficiency of their company’s operations, performance management is applied.

 Technology is developed to meet problems and opportunities.
 In business, it is used to extend abilities and to serve customers.
 Needless to say, that every business owners or entrepreneurs have the vision to recognize consumer wants and to devise a way to meet them.

-Notwithstanding, to accomplish some of these goals, business owners will need to the use of technology, and in most of the cases, they will have to hire experienced technical people who can use technology to implement these ideas.
+Notwithstanding, to accomplish some of these goals, business owners will need to use technology, and in most cases, they will have to hire experienced technical people who can use technology to implement these ideas.